Isotopic signature: Carbon isotopes

 Limestones formed by precipitation in seas from the atmospheric carbon dioxide contain normal proportion of 13C.
 Conversely, calcite found in salt domes originates from carbon dioxide formed by oxidation of petroleum, which due to its plant origin is 13C-depleted.
 The layer of limestone deposited at the Permian extinction 252 Mya can be identified by the 1% drop in 13C/12C.

-The 14C isotope is important in distinguishing biosynthetized materials from man-made ones.
-Biogenic chemicals are derived from biospheric carbon, which contains 14C.
-Carbon in artificially made chemicals is usually derived from fossil fuels like coal or petroleum, where the 14C originally present has decayed below detectable limits.
-The amount of 14C currently present in a sample therefore indicates the proportion of carbon of biogenic origin.